 What You Need To Know Before You Dye Your Hair At Home

-With the current pandemic and salons being closed, many of us may be tempted to grab a box of dye and do a touch-up or try out a new colour.
+With the current pandemic many of us may be tempted to grab a box of dye and do a touch-up or try out a new colour.
 And understandably so.
 But you might want to rethink that drastic hair change before you end up regretting it.
 In the hopes of helping to minimise damage and give you some decent results from your bathroom, we chatted to Shanti O’Hagan, owner of Mop Hair in Cape Town about what you should know before you dye your hair at home.

 Rethink the box dye